 Most insurance companies do not cover the expenses for a back lift, unless there is a medical necessity based on the insurance company criteria.
 Each individual insurance policy is unique and you are encouraged to inquire with your insurance agent for details.

-Back Lift Benefits
+Benefits of Back Lift

 A back lift yields an enhanced body contour and appearance, which may lead to improved self-confidence and a better quality of life.
 Medically, it can prevent skin irritations, chafing, and rashes on your back.

 The procedure effectively eliminates most of the sagging skin and excess soft tissue on your back, yielding an enhanced body contour and appearance.
 The procedure can significantly improve your figure, which may help boost your self-confidence and better your quality of life.